-The following steps outline, at a high-level, what you must do to successfully configure and deploy an Artix endpoint to the Spring container:

-- 1. Write an Artix Java runtime XML configuration file for your application.
-See "Configuring your application". - Build a WAR file that contains the configuration file, the WSDL file that defines your service, and the code that you generated from that WSDL file, including the implementation file, and any libraries that your application needs.
-See "Building a WAR file" on page 29. - 3.
-Deploy the WAR file in one of three ways: - Copy the WAR file to the Spring container repository.
-See "Deploying the WAR file to the Spring repository" on page 29. - ii.
+Deployment steps The following steps outline, at a high-level, what you must do to successfully configure and deploy an Artix endpoint to the Spring container:1.
+Write an Artix Java runtime XML configuration file for your application.
+See "Configuring your application".
+2. Build a WAR file that contains the configuration file, the WSDL file that defines your service, and the code that you generated from that WSDL file, including the implementation file, and any libraries that your application needs.
+See "Building a WAR file" on page 31.
+3. Deploy the WAR file in one of three ways: i.
+Copy the WAR file to the Spring container repository.
+See"Deploying the WAR file to the Spring repository" on page 31. ii.
 Using the JMX console.
-See "Managing the Container using the JMX Console" on page 30. - iii.
+See "Managing the Container using the JMX Console" on page 33. iii.
 Using the Web service interface.
-See "Managing the Container using the Web Service Interface" on page 33.

-Configuring your application

-You must write an XML configuration file for your application.
+See "Managing the Container using the Web Service Interface" on page 36.
+Configuring your application You must write an XML configuration file for your application.
 The Spring container needs this file to instantiate, configure and assemble the beans in your application.
+Example 2 shows an example of such a file, called spring.xml.
+It is taken from the ArtixInstallDir/java/samples/basic/wsdl_first sample application.
+Note, however, that most of the samples in the ArtixInstallDir/java/samples directory contain spring.xml files, which configure the samples for deployment to the Spring container.
+Example 2: Configuration file-spring.xml xml version="1.0" encoding="UTF-8"? <br Copyright (c) 1993-2006 IONA Technologies PLC.
+All Rights Reserved.